Construction of G-Hilbert schemes: Introduction

-Thinking about the $G$-Hilbert scheme as $\GHilb_{X/G}X$, one can carry out the differential study for Quot schemes \cite[Section 5]{Gr61} in the equivariant setting to determine relative tangent spaces of the $G$-Hilbert scheme over $X/G$.
-There is a relation to the stratification introduced in \cite{ItNm96}, \cite{ItNm99}.\msk
+Using the construction of the $G$-Hilbert scheme as a relative $G$-Hilbert scheme it is easy to see that the fibres of $\tau$ are again $G$-Hilbert schemes (remark \ref{rem:fibresGHilb->quot}), and it is possible to apply the differential study of Quot schemes \cite{Gr61} to calculate relative tangent spaces of $\GHilb_K\A^n_K$ over $\A^n_K/G$.
+As argued in \cite{Bl07}, there are relations to the stratification of the $G$-Hilbert scheme considered in \cite{ItNm99}.

-By the point of view taken here, the theory of $G$-Hilbert schemes is developed in the context of Quot schemes \cite{Gr61}, replacing categories of quasicoherent sheaves by categories of quasicoherent $G$-sheaves.
-Thus, it requires some theory of $G$-sheaves as summarized in subsection \ref{subsec:Gsheaves}.
-We observe, that the group operation has the tendency to simplify things in comparision to the case of $n$-point Hilbert schemes, for example when constructing the morphism $\GHilb_KX\to X/G$ and when proving representability.
-Further, sometimes the quotient $X/G$ should be viewed as the prefered base scheme.\msk

-This paper only comprises the most fundamental constructions that already had become necessary in the study of the McKay correspondence.
-Extensions in several directions may be developed someday, for example:\\ - The quotient is functorial with respect to equivariant morphisms, the $G$-Hilbert scheme, being projective over it, has functorial properties similar to a $\Proj\mathscr S$.
-In this paper we only have considered the case $(G,X)\to(\{\id\},Y)$, apart from equivariant open and closed embeddings, other situations of equivariant $(G,X)\to(H,Y)$ might become interesting.\\ - One may consider finite flat group schemes over more general base schemes than spectra of fields.\\ - One may construct partial resolutions in between the $G$-Hilbert scheme and the quotient.